IamAshwinVKumar/MOAV_Python_Project_22S/S22-MOAV-Python_Project_Main/README.md

 _This is to show the plotting of the predicted and the measured values_

 ***
-###Inference
+### Inference
 > _RF model trains very quickly and is easy to use compared to other regression models, but for our data of waster water its accuracy is very low.
-Hence, other models needs to be tested for maximum efficiency._
+Hence, other models needs to be tested for better efficiency._

 ***
 ## Reference